gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 machines establish a TLS connection using RA-TLS (3), the user verifies that the remote platform has a genuine up-to-date SGX processor and that the application runs in a genuine SGX enclave (4), and finally provisions the cryptographic wrap key to this remote platform (5).
-Note that during build time, Graphene informs the user of the expected measurements of the SGX application.
+Note that during build time, Gramine informs the user of the expected measurements of the SGX application.

 After the cryptographic wrap key is provisioned, the remote platform may start executing the application.
-Graphene uses Protected FS to transparently decrypt the input and the model files using the provisioned key when the PyTorch application starts (6).
+Gramine uses Protected FS to transparently decrypt the input and the model files using the provisioned key when the PyTorch application starts (6).
 The application then proceeds with execution on plaintext files (7).
 When the PyTorch script is finished, the output file is